Whole System Positive Change

-This most recent quest led to the creation of the Lifecycle of Positive Change™.
-But the big challenge was connecting the two frameworks while incorporating our perception of Conditional Leadership™.
+This most recent quest led to creating the Lifecycle of Positive Change.
+However, the big challenge was connecting the two frameworks while incorporating our perception of Conditional Leadership.

 Two Complementary Models

-On the left-hand side of the diagram, you’ll see a top-level schematic of ROUNDMAP.
-This perspective is what we call the Whole System Model of Business™.
+On the left-hand side of the diagram, you’ll see a top-level schematic of RoundMap®.
+This perspective is what we call the whole system model of business.
 It contains three structural pillars:

 1. Progression – How well are we doing?
 What have we learned?

-2. Positioning – Where do we care to play, and how do we plan to win?
+2. Positioning – Where do we play, and how do we plan to win?

 3. Positive Core – What strengths help us succeed in the positioning game?